 NYC Subway Font

-An experimental set of letterforms made from sections of the new NYC subway map.
+An experimental set of letterforms constructed from the geometry of the new NYC subway map.

 Designed in Advanced Graphic Design: Ad Hoc Series and Systems with Julian Bittiner.